Feynallein/Subscription/README.md

 Both methods are equivalents, use them with your own preference.

+Having to pass the Subscriber in the method allow an object to pass a variable as Subscribee instead of using this.

 To notify subscribers, use the following method in the Subscribee class:
 ```dart
 notify<type>(value); // The value and the given type must be of the same type